Barbara Linder, M.D., Ph.D.

 Responsibilities & Activities

 I am the senior advisor for the Childhood Diabetes Research program.
 I administer a portfolio of research grants related to several areas, including clinical research focused on: 1) the care of individuals with type 1 diabetes; 2) type 2 diabetes in youth; 3) the relationship between gestational diabetes and subsequent T2D in women; and 4) metabolic imprinting.
 I am the project scientist for the TODAY (Treatment Options for Type 2 Diabetes in Adolescents and Youth) follow-up study.
 TODAY compared three different treatments for type 2 diabetes in youth and demonstrated that type 2 diabetes is a particularly aggressive disease when it occurs at a young age.
 My responsibilities also include scientific oversight of the SEARCH study, co-led by the NIDDK and the U.S. Centers for Disease Control and Prevention.
-This multicenter epidemiological study identifies cases of diabetes in people younger than age 20 in five geographically dispersed populations that reflect the ethnic diversity of the United States.
+This multi-center epidemiological study identifies cases of diabetes in people younger than age 20 in five geographically dispersed populations that reflect the ethnic diversity of the United States.
 SEARCH reports on incidence, prevalence, and clinical course of diabetes in U.S. youth.
-In addition, I help oversee the cooperative agreement awards for the Diabetes Prevention Program Outcomes study, the Glycemic Reduction Approaches in Diabetes Effectiveness study, the Restoring Insulin Secretion Consortium, and the Hyperglycemia and Adverse Pregnancy Outcomes study.
+I am also the Project Scientist for the Glycemic Profile in Pregnancy Consortium.
+In addition, I help oversee the cooperative agreement awards for DPPOS (Diabetes Prevention Program Outcomes Study), GRADE (Glycemic Reduction Approaches in Diabetes:A Comparative Effectiveness Study), RISE (Restoring Insulin Secretion Consortium), and ARMMS (Alliance of Randomized Trials of Medicine v.
+Metabolic Surgery in Type 2 Diabetes).

 In addition to my work at the DEM, I also support the Pediatric Endocrine Clinic at the NIH.